G-Core/gcore-videoplayer-js/packages/player/docs/api/player.playbackerror.md

 </td><td>

-Component subsystem of the error origin
+Component subsystem of the error origin, together with the `origin` uniquely identifies the originating component.

 </td></tr>